-Question #1: Do you know the rules in juvenile hall and where they are posted?
+Question #1: Do you know the rules in Juvenile Hall and where they are posted

-Finding: Fifteen youth said yes and one youth said no.
+Finding: 10 youth said yes.
+Recommendation: None

-Question #2: Is the staff consistent and fair when enforcing rules?
+Question # 2: Is the staff consistent and fair when enforcing rules?

-Finding: Twelve youth felt that staff officers are consistent and fair and four youth said some staff members have favorites and don't treat everyone the same.
+Finding: 10 youth felt that staff officers are consistent and fair.

-Question #3: Are rules and procedures reviewed with you when you enter juvenile hall?
+Question #3: Are Rules and Procedures reviewed with you when you enter Juvenile Hall?

-Finding: Fifteen youth had the rules and procedures reviewed upon entering the hall and one did not.
-Sixteen youth think the rules are fair and reasonable.
+Finding: 10 youth had the rules and procedures reviewed upon entering the Hall?
+10 youth think the rules are fair and reasonable.

-Question #4: Describe the grievance procedure.
+Question #4: Describe the Grievance Procedure?

-Finding: Thirteen youth knew about filling out a form for the grievance procedure and three did not.
+Finding: 10 youth knew about filling out a form for the Grievance Procedure.

-Question #5: Are you aware of the grievance procedure and have you ever filled out a grievance report?
+Question #5: Are you aware of the Grievance Procedure and have you ever filled out a grievance report?

-Finding: Fourteen youth were aware of the grievance procedure and two youth were not aware.
-There were 13 youth who have never filed a grievance and three youth who had filled out a grievance report.
+Finding: 9 youth were aware of the Grievance Procedure and 1 youth was not aware.
+Out of the 10 youth, none have ever filed a grievance.

-Question #6: How does the staff handle your grievance and do you think it's a fair process?
+Question #6: How does the staff handle your grievance, and do you think it's a fair process?

-Finding: Eight youth were aware that a staff member or a supervisor would review the grievances with them after their grievance was filed.
-Eight youth were unaware of how the grievance process worked.
+Finding: 10 youth were aware that a staff member or a supervisor would review the grievances with them after their grievance was filed.
+All youth were unaware of how the grievance process worked.